 You need an ending here, maybe just one sentence that ties this up.

 Whether it be early in the morning before you start your day, or in the evening as you watch the sun set over the vast Italian countryside, having a coffee with friends is an integral part of the Italian culture.
+However, if you want to be able to bring the Italian culture over to your country, then why not buy coffee beans so you can make your morning coffee in the same manner as the Italians?
 As you travel Italy, taking the time to stop and try different coffees will definitely give you a glimpse into the life of an Italian, and you may just make some of your own local friends along the way.